tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 : A type representing the identifier that uniquely identifies an operator, which can be either a provider or a client.
 The definition of this type is taken from {{Section 3 of !RFC6370}} and {{Section 3 of !RFC5003}}.
 This attribute type is used solely to provide a globally unique context for TE topologies.

 te-node-id:
 : A type representing the identifier for a node in a TE topology.
-The identifier is represented either as 4-octet in dotted-quad notation or as 16-octet in full, mixed, shortened, or shortened-mixed IPv6 address notation.
+The identifier is represented either as 4-octet in dotted-quad notation or as 16-octet in an {{!RFC5952}} IPv6 address notation.
 : This attribute MAY be mapped to the Router Address TLV described in {{Section 2.4.1 of !RFC3630}}, the TE Router ID described in {{Section 6.2 of !RFC6827}}, the Traffic Engineering Router ID TLV described in {{Section 4.3 of !RFC5305}}, or the TE Router ID TLV described in {{Section 3.2.1 of !RFC6119}}.
 : The reachability of such a TE node MAY be achieved by a mechanism such as that described in {{Section 6.2 of !RFC6827}}.